GatoGraphQL/GatoGraphQL/README.md

 ## Success stories

-PoP is the foundation for the [GraphQL API for PoP](https://github.com/getpop/api-graphql), an exceptional implementation of [GraphQL](https://graphql.org) which supports features not typically supported in GraphQL: HTTP caching, nested fields, nested directives, linear complexity time to resolve queries, and native federation and decentralization, among others.
+PoP is the foundation for the [GraphQL API for PoP](https://github.com/getpop/api-graphql), an exceptional implementation of [GraphQL](https://graphql.org) which supports features not typically supported in GraphQL: HTTP caching, composable fields, composable directives, linear complexity time to resolve queries, and native federation and decentralization, among others.

 In the near future, PoP will enable to [build websites](https://github.com/getpop/site) and [export them as static](https://github.com/getpop/static-site-generator).
 <!--